-What you must pay when Services that are covered for you you get these services Inpatient stay: Covered services received in a hospital or Prior authorization rules may SNF during a non-covered inpatient stay You pay the applicable cost-If you have exhausted your inpatient benefits or if the sharing for other services as inpatient stay is not reasonable and necessary, we will not though they were provided on cover your inpatient stay.
-However, in some cases, we will an outpatient basis.
-Please cover certain services you receive while you are in the refer to the applicable benefit hospital or the skilled nursing facility (SNF).
-Covered in this section of this services include but are not limited to: Evidence of Coverage.
-Physician services Diagnostic tests (like lab tests) See "Physician/ Practitioner X-ray, radium, and isotope therapy including technician services, including doctor's materials and services office visits," "Outpatient diagnostic tests and Surgical dressings therapeutic services and Splints, casts and other devices used to reduce fractures supplies," "Prosthetic devices and dislocations and related supplies," and Prosthetics and orthotics devices (other than dental) that "Outpatient rehabilitation replace all or part of an internal body organ (including services" for more detail. contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss,
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy